dnmfarrell/perltricks-static/content/article/controlling-insanity-by-parsing-ir-codes-with-linux--irpulses.md

 The TSOP38138 is an IR remote receiver that runs at 38KHz.
 It's part of a family of devices that run at different frequencies, any of which are likely adequate.

-IR receivers for picking up remote data have three pins--power, ground, and data.
+IR receivers for picking up remote data have three pins: power, ground, and data.
 Connect power to a +3.3V pin on the Raspberry Pi, ground to ground, and data to GPIO 23.
 See [the Raspberry Pi GPIO documentation](https://www.raspberrypi.org/documentation/usage/gpio-plus-and-raspi2/) for the location of the pins.